icewater96/Project_1/README.md

 Python code main.py in the repository contains all necessary code for this project.
 Train() in main.py is the entry function to train a model.
 Meanwhile, the main body of code is a complete workflow for training.
 Running python main.py will start training automatically.
 The script will save intermediate model into checkpoint file.

+Serveral pretrained models have been already saved in this repository as .pth files.

 ## Learning algorithms

 This implementation uses Deep Reinforcement Learning approach.
 To be more specific, Deep Q Networks (DQN) are utilized to represent a stata-action value function, converting a state vector into action values.
 The training process involves Experience Replay to break unwanted correlation in experiences.
 In addition, fixed Q target is also implemented for the sake of training stability.